Township Assistance Applications

 – The Deputy Trustee can assist with filing out the application if: Mental or physical disability, Dyslexia, Can’t read/write English

-– Please include a copy of 2 pieces of mail with your address and a copy of your I.D.
+– Please include a copy of 2 pieces of mail, last bank statement, and a copy of your ID

 If an applicant has a relative living in the Township who is able to assist, we will ask the relative to help the applicant before giving aid.